 Sildenafil, the generic form of Viagra, is a widely-used medication for ED that’s been approved since the late 1990s by the FDA.

-A single dose of sildenafil starts working in approximately one hour and can provide relief from erectile dysfunction for around four hours.
+A single dose of sildenafil starts working in approximately 30 minutes to one hour and can provide relief from erectile dysfunction for around four hours.

 In clinical trials that were performed as part of the drug’s FDA approval process, more than 80 percent of men reported improvements in penile erections at the highest dose (100mg of sildenafil).

-Even at a lower sildenafil dosage, such as 25mg and 50mg, between 63 and 74 percent of men with erectile dysfunction reported improvements.
+Even at a lower sildenafil dosage, such as 25mg and 50mg, 63 and 74 percent of men with erectile dysfunction, respectively, reported improvements.

 This makes sildenafil a great pill to use if you’re concerned about losing your erection during sex.